 If we feel a teaching professional has failed our child, it’s easy to forget that they have a life, too, that may be affecting their work.
 They may have a difficult partner.
 He or she might be recovering from the death of a parent, or a close friend.
 They may even have a child with a disability.
 The point I am trying to make is that teachers, NHS and local authority staff are humans, too, and as such it’s important that sometimes we give them the benefit of the doubt.

 14. Stay organised.
 I’m sure you have already realised this, but having a child with autism generates a huge amount of paperwork.
 It’s important to keep everything together so you can find it when you need it.
 Invest in some storage boxes or lever arch files.
 Keep subjects (e.g. ‘Diagnosis paperwork’ and ‘EHCP paperwork’) in clearly labeled files or folders.
-(Here are some blog posts I found with tips on how to do this – they are American but the info works here: Organised Special Needs Paperwork and Getting Organised.)
+(Here is a blog post I found with tips on how to do this – it’s American but the info works here: Organised Special Needs Paperwork.)
+If that’s too complicated, do what I do and just keep it all in one lidded box.
+Also be sure to create an email folder to hold all of your sent and received education-related emails.

 These ideas will help you get what you need for your child.
 They may require some uncomfortable behaviour changes for you.
 Most things worth doing require effort, and aren’t easy.
 However, if you can work alongside and not against the professionals caring for your child, you can find yourself working progressively through issues instead of fighting a battle.